Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 Stars: James Franco, Kate Mara, Amber Tamblyn

-127 Hours tell the true story of Aron Ralston, the canyoneer who became trapped by a boulder in an isolated slot canyon in Utah.
-The film is based off Ralston's memoir of the life-altering incident, entitled Between a Rock and a Hard Place.
+The film 127 Hours tells the true story of Aron Ralston, the canyoneer who became trapped by a boulder in an isolated slot canyon in Utah.
+The film is based on Ralston's memoir of the life-altering incident, entitled Between a Rock and a Hard Place.
 With Danny Boyle's skillful directing and James Franco's vulnerable portrayal of Ralson, the movie had audiences holding their breath throughout the 93 minutes.

 Ralston spent more than five days trapped, with little food and water and only a camcorder and pocketknife with him.
 The adventurer came to the harsh realization that he would die in that isolated slot unless he amputated his own arm.
 The film was a huge success and was nominated for six Academy Awards.